SiRipo92/Test_Technique/README.md

 ## Features
 - **View To-Do List:** The app fetches all to-do items from the server and displays them in a list.
 - **Add New Tasks:** Users can add new tasks to the to-do list.
-- **Update Task Status:** Tasks can be marked as completed by clicking on the task name.
+- **Update Task Status:** Tasks can be marked as completed by clicking on the task name and can also be updated.
 - **Delete Tasks:** Tasks can be removed from the list by clicking the "Delete" button next to each task.
 - **Persistent Data:** The to-do items are stored in a MongoDB database, so data persists even if the app is refreshed.